AbhiDS91/Fraud_analytics_ML_Approach/deepfake_detection/ReadMe.md

 ## What's This Project All About?

-Hey there!
-This project's all about building a super smart system using **deep learning** to sniff out those sneaky deepfakes.
+Okay so this project's all about building a super smart system using **deep learning** to sniff out those sneaky deepfakes.
 I'm trying to make sure you can tell what's real and what's not, with high accuracy.

 ---